Tony Kuyper Photography

 TK Selection Brush

 TK Selection Brush pluginThe TK Selection Brush is a Photoshop plugin that acts like a Photoshop tool.
 It allows selections to be created and edited simply by painting on the image with the Photoshop Brush and Eraser tools.
 It's a unique application that opens new opportunities and speeds the workflow.
 The concept was first introduced in the TK Gen Fill plugin but is now a stand-alone tool with a much smaller footprint and improved functionality.
-Jump to download section.
+Jump to the download section.

 Features include: